Published by Jeremy. Last Updated on December 18, 2022.

 In a way, First Night is like an amped-up version of the quarterly gallery crawls downtown.
 Take everything you know about those, add-in more live music, performances, a ball raise at midnight (not a drop!), two fireworks shows, and spread it out over six hours and that is First Night.

 During our visit, we found ourselves popping between downtown galleries like Space and Wood Street to check out the current exhibits while making brief stops at the ice carving and fire twirling stage, music stage, art pop-ups, and the children's tent set up near the Benedum Center.
 This made for a great balance of indoor and outdoor activities while also keeping us fairly warm on a snowy night (weather for First Night is historically not pleasant).

-From there, we spent most of our time exploring some of the venues we cannot normally access like First Presbyterian and Trinity Episcopal Cathedral which were both open for First Night for live music (and were truly highlights of the evening; however, it is unclear if these are returning in 2021 due to COVID).
+From there, we spent most of our time exploring some of the venues we cannot normally access like First Presbyterian and Trinity Episcopal Cathedral which were both open for First Night for live music (and were truly highlights of the evening; however, it is unclear if these are returning in 2022).

 If you are looking to get more out of First Night, specifically around seeing any of the free performances that are scheduled (and there are many), you need to do some advanced planning.